Farewell to Forums: Digital Press

 That McDonald’s name clearly mandated a cute and harmless tone for Treasure Land Adventure.
 Routine enemies are zapped away without malice, bosses surrender instead of exploding, and Ronald is a consummate softie who ends up not even caring about the treasure at the end of the game.

-My favorite testament to his nature would be the second-stage boss, a machine-piloting gremlin who tries to swipe Ronald’s gems and then bursts into tears upon defeat.
+My favorite testament to his nature would be the second-stage boss, a machine-piloting gremlin who tries to swipe Ronald’s gems.
+The little creature bursts into tears upon defeat.
 Ronald then simply gives him some jewels to cheer him up.
 When even Mario and Kirby games can be casually unkind toward enemies, it’s refreshing to play something where no one ends up unhappy.
 Even if it’s all just to make a burger chain look good.
 Perhaps Treasure resented that a little and decided to make Dynamite Headdy a mean little Muppet.

 In fact, Treasure Land Adventure is very much a test run for the developer’s later side-scrollers.
 Ronald’s limited grapple-trick led to Dynamite Headdy’s multi-directional climbing methods, and you’ll see visual motifs that Treasure reused in Silhouette Mirage, Mischief Makers, and perhaps even the scarf-driven Stretch Panic.
 Yet while those games are more complex and sometimes more satisfying (my jury’s still out on Stretch Panic) than Treasure Land Adventure, they’re also denser, more challenging, and more reliant on the player mastering and enjoying a specific play mechanic.
 This silly McDonald’s outing has more room to breathe, to be a basic romp of walking and jumping and grabbing things.
 And it’s darn good at being that.